 “I always will, Aeris.
 This strength is for you.”
 He covered the little maid in his embrace.
-One little hand lay atop his forearm where the leather couldn’t hide solid muscle.
-Her soft palm slid over thick skin in wonder at what lay beneath.
+Her tiny hand rested on his massive forearm where the muscle made mountains seem meek.
+Soft palm slid over his thick skin in wonder at what lay beneath.
 Sephiroth chuckled at her distraction and unbuttoned both coat and shirt cuffs.
 The Cetra gave a squeak of delight as her palm was allowed beneath.
 His skin was so warm it was like a furnace was lit beneath the pale.
 Her other confirmed in the space between buttons at the front of his shirt.

 Sephiroth cocked his head to the side, sweeping silver soft over her throat.
 The little maid shuddered but did not stop her quest much to his content.
 Pushing back the sleeve that contrasted so greatly with smooth skin mocking snow.
 The silver hair there was soft to the touch and held his scent in its weft.
 Tiny fingers swished back and forth this incongruence that should’ve been cold.
 She pressed slightly at first and then a bit harder, but could not depress even an inch.
 The layers and layers of muscle beneath would never begin to allow.
 As though solid steel dwelled beneath pale veneer that gave off endless heat.

 The Great General turned his forearm over, observing her in gentle mirth.
 He half shut his eyes to her tracing bright veins that swam beneath his skin.
 They were visible from wrist to elbow, and Aeris followed ‘til his sleeves grew too tight.
 She’d allowed her other hand to join this rapt examination.